-This rifle can cross the 350 FPS mark and can go as high as 420 FPS when shooting 0.20g BB ammunition if upgraded.
+If upgraded, this rifle can cross the 350 FPS mark and can go as high as 420 FPS when shooting 0.20g BB ammunition.
 This is considerably lower than that of a fully upgraded M4 but is usable.

 Additionally, the AEG suffers in the fire rate department.
-A lot of battery is consumed in the operation and aiming is not essentially perfect.
+A lot of battery is consumed in operation, and aiming is not essentially perfect.
 Single fire mode saves you some battery and is more accurate.
-On full-auto however, the rifle vibrates and jams if continuously fired.
+On full-auto, however, the rifle vibrates and jams if continuously fired.

-Apart from that, the CM16 is mostly upgradeable like its cousin, the M4.
-So, the beginners will have no problems while they’re having a taste of this golden candy.
+Apart from that, the CM16 is mostly upgradeable, like its cousin, the M4.
+So, beginners will have no problems while they’re having a taste of this golden candy.